surgiie/.nvim-devcontainer/README.md

 # nvim-devcontainer

-My personal setup for quickly spinning up a [devcontainer](https://github.com/devcontainers/cli) for neovim for development.
+My personal setup for quickly spinning up a [devcontainer](https://github.com/devcontainers/cli) for development with neovim.

 ## Prerequisites